Mohsem35/AWS-CCP-Certification-Study/README.md

 Let's take a closer look at databases in the real world.

-Q1: Migrate an on-premises Oracle database to the cloud.
+_Q1: Migrate an on-premises Oracle database to the cloud_
 - RDS

-Q2: Migrate an on-premises PostgreSQL database to the cloud.
+_Q2: Migrate an on-premises PostgreSQL database to the cloud._

 - RDS & Aurora

-Q3.
-Alleviate database load for data that is accessed often.
+_Q3.
+Alleviate database load for data that is accessed often_
 - ElastiCache

-Q4.
-Process large sets of user profiles and social interactions.
+_Q4.
+Process large sets of user profiles and social interactions _

 - Neptune

-Q5.
-NoSQL database fast enough to handle millions of requests per second.
+_Q5.
+NoSQL database fast enough to handle millions of requests per second._

 - DynamoDB

-Q6.
-Operate MongoDB workloads at scale.
+_Q6.
+Operate MongoDB workloads at scale._

 - DocumentDB